vinivirtus/vSphereTanzu301_vt4163/content/en/docs/episode3/episode3Test.md

   d: An IP range for the nodes of the Supervisor Cluster and Tanzu Kubernetes clusters.
 ```

-#### **Question2:** True or False - Before installing Workload Management (the user interface designation for running Kubernetes inside vSphere), you have to setup HA-Proxy, a virtual appliance for provisioning load-balancers. <!-- omit in toc -->
+#### **Question2:** True or False - Before installing Workload Management (the user interface designation for running Kubernetes inside vSphere), you must provision and configure a supported load balancer. <!-- omit in toc -->

 **Important: On your answer sheet, please use the letter a for true, and the letter b for false.
 DO NOT type in the words true or false on the answer sheet as the grading service only processes single letter responses**